-The control panel for the air conditioner is located in the wire cover box.
-There are two vents in the cabin - one below the second cabin step and the other in the aft berth.
-The dockside power must be connected in order to use the air conditioner.
-For detailed instructions refer to the Operation and Maintenance Manual provided in your Owner's Packet.
+The control panel for the air conditioner is located in the galley cabinet.
+There are two vents in the cabin, one forward of the galley in the port V-berth and the other in the aft berth.
+The generator or dockside power must be operating in order to use the air conditioner.
+Also, the shower sump pump should be switched on to remove any condensation.
+For detailed instructions, refer to the Operation and Maintenance Manual provided in your Owner's Packet.